limonaluna/rag-time/Journey 0 - Quickstart/README-02-SearchQuickstart.md

 ### Vectorize your text
 In this step, specify the embedding model for vectorizing chunked data.

-1. Choose the embedding model
+1. Choose the source of the embedding model (Azure OpenAI)
 2. Choose the Azure subscription
-3. Make selections accor
+3. Select the embedding model (e.g. text-embedding-ada-002)
 4. Specify that you want the search service to authenticate using the managed identity
 5. Select the checkbox that acknowledges the billing effects of using these resources